AI Has Agency Now. What This Means for Work (And Workers)

 Kate calls upon AI agent vendors to design their tools explicitly as human amplifiers, not human replacements.
 That means building tools that enhance human judgment, creativity, and emotional intelligence — the very qualities that make us uniquely human.

-As agentic AI evolves, both sellers and buyers must implement them in a human-centric way.
+As agentic AI evolves, both sellers and buyers must implement it in a human-centric way.
 Intrinsic motivation, a key driver for employees, can take a hit if agentic AI is allowed to take over tasks that have provided workers with a sense of mastery and purpose.
 It’s no more about skill adaptation but reconstructing a professional identity for workers as work gets divided between them and AI agents.

 According to Kate, the most pressing ethical concerns around agentic AI go beyond surface-level automation issues to fundamental questions of trust and decision-making authority.